-- 6.4 Details of the proposed relocated restroom should be provided.
-Testimony was provided that it is an existing structure that will just be relocated to the new location, therefore no construction required. - 6.5 The plans indicate an on-site pavement section of 1.5" of FABC wearing course, 3.5" of bituminous stabilized course and 4" of dense graded aggregate.
-The ordinance requires a section of 1.5" of FABC wearing course and 4" stabilized base course.
-The applicant should provide structural analysis of the proposed section comparing it to that required by ordinance.
-The plans have been revised to reflect a section of 1.5 "of FABC wearing course, 2.5" of bituminous stabilized course and 6" of dense graded aggregate.
-The applicant should provide structural analysis of the proposed section comparing it to that required by ordinance. - 6.6 Utility pads for air conditioning and or generators should be provided on the plan and added into the lot coverage.
+- 6.6 Utility pads for air conditioning and or generators should be provided on the plan and added into the lot coverage.
 The plan has been revised to reflect the location of the air conditioning pad and the generator on the property.
 The areas have been added into the lot coverage.
-Their percent of the overall project area is small enough that it does not numerically change the percent. - 6.7 My file does not contain a report from the Traffic Safety Officer.
+Their percent of the overall project area is small enough that it does not numerically change the percentage. - 6.7 My file does not contain a report from the Traffic Safety Officer.
 A report should be obtained, and any comments addressed.
-I am in receipt of report dated January 2, 2021 indicating he did not have comment. - 6.8 The project requires approval from the flowing agencies: - a.
+Sergeant Brian Burton, Borough Traffic Safety Officer, provided a report dated April 15, 2021.
+In it, he expressed concern about left movements out of the site and recommended restricting left turns from the site.
+I am in receipt of correspondence from John Rea, Traffic Engineer for the applicant, addressing stacking and left turn movements to and from the site.
+An updated report is required addressing this report. - 6.8 The project requires approval from the following agencies: - a.
 Monmouth County Planning Board. - b.
 Freehold Soil Conservation District. - c.
 Borough Engineer for off-site impacts and improvements. - d.
 New Jersey Department of Transportation for any intersection improvements and connection to drainage. - e.
 Sewerage Authority.